 There is a weekly Surgery Clinic at the Max Simon Primary Care Center.
 Residents also see patients in private offices with the faculty.

-There is currently no research requirement, but all residents are encouraged to participate in one or more of the many research projects available.
+There is currently no research requirement, but all residents are strongly encouraged to participate in one or more of the many research projects available.

 Accreditation: The program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).